RossMacey/qmk_firmware/readme.md

 # This repo

-I just wanted to save off my keymaps without merging them with the official repository (since I don't really think others would benefit from my layouts).
+I just wanted to save off my keymaps without merging them with the official repository (since I don't think there's much benefit for others).

 ## Usage from Windows